Screaming Banshee Aircrew: Popularity in the gothic scene

-3 March 2006 - Screaming Banshee Aircrew performance at the 'Eating The Elephant' club night at The White Room in Hull reviewed by Sandman Magazine.
+Screaming Banshee Aircrew performed on 3 March 2006 at the 'Eating the Elephant' club night at The White Room in Hull reviewed by Sandman magazine.

 The track Uproot Them from their debut release was included on the German compilation album Kultur Ruine 2005 release.

 In 2007 after the departure of founder member Nick Daniel, the band had increased their lineup to a six-piece and added live drums and violin to their stageshow.
 This lineup was to release a live DVD, Screaming Banshee Aircrew: Do London, distributed by Resurrection Records and featuring footage of their London show in February 2008 at famous music venue the Bull And Gate, London.

 The second album on the Resurrection Records deal, When All Is Said And Done was released in June 2007.

 Events during this year included an opening performance at Leeds Metropolitan University with Chris Reed Unit (ex-Red Lorry Yellow Lorry), Salvation, James Ray and the newly reunited The March Violets in their homecoming show.

-A second appearance in April at the Whitby Gothic Weekend also resulted in the band being mentioned in the 2008 publication, The Dead Travel Fast: Stalking Vampires from Nosferatu To Count Chocula.
+A second appearance in April at the Whitby Gothic Weekend also resulted in the band being mentioned in the 2008 publication The Dead Travel Fast: Stalking Vampires from Nosferatu To Count Chocula.
 The band featured in the May 2007 Guardian/Observer article "We bonded over the goths and the punks" by Ed Vulliamy as a result of their UK 2007 tour support for The Birthday Massacre.
-Other coverage during this period included 2-page interview in The Worst Fanzine, a review of When All Is Said And Done in Unscene Magazine, an interview in the Nemesis To Go online magazine, a full page article by Brian Heywood in the Luton News and an appearance in the Goth Incoming section of the September 2007 issue of Metal Hammer.
+Other coverage during this period included two-page interview in The Worst Fanzine, a review of When All Is Said And Done in Unscene Magazine, an interview in the Nemesis to Go online magazine, a full page article by Brian Heywood in the Luton News and an appearance in the Goth Incoming section of the September 2007 issue of Metal Hammer.
 The band also appeared in several issues of The Mick (Issues 8 to 12), an online magazine by author and ex Melody Maker writer Mick Mercer as well as in his 2009 book publication, Music to Die For (Cherry Red Books).